csshortcut/csshortcut-app/README.md

 ## Automatic Tasks

-- `$ gulp build`: Compile, concat and minify all files.
+- `$ npm run build`: Compile, concat and minify all files.
-- `$ gulp server`: Watch the files to build and start a static server.
+- `$ npm start`: Watch the files to build and start a static server.

 ## Versioning